New Zealand cricket team in South Africa in 1994–95

 The New Zealand national cricket team toured South Africa from November 1994 to January 1995 and played a three-match Test series against the South Africa national cricket team.
 The tour was the third time that New Zealand had visited South Africa and their first tour to the country since the end of the apartheid regime which had led to a sporting boycott of South Africa.
 (Note: The previous New Zealand tours to South Africa had taken place in 1953–54 and 1961–62.)
-South Africa won the Test series 2–1, despite New Zealand having won the first match of the series - the first time that a side had lost a three-match series after having led since 1888 when Australia had lost against England.
+South Africa won the Test series 2–1, despite New Zealand having won the first match of the series – the first time that a team had lost a three-match series after having led since 1888 when Australia had lost against England.
 New Zealand also competed in the Mandela Trophy with South Africa, Sri Lanka and Pakistan but were eliminated in the group stage, not winning any of their matches.

 The tour saw the New Zealand team in "disarray" and criticised for their lack of discipline on the field.
 Four players were later suspended as a result of their off-field behaviour during the tour, three for smoking cannabis, and the New Zealand captain, Ken Rutherford, was twice sanctioned by the ICC match referee Peter Burge.
 Rutherford was sacked later in the season following a domestic season which "degenerated into a series of traumas" and the tour manager, Mike Sandlant, and coach Geoff Howarth both left their posts as a result of their handling of the team during the tour.
 A report by Director of New Zealand Cricket, Roddy Fulton, condemned Ken Rutherford's poor captaincy and lack of team management skills.
 The report was leaked by an unknown source to New Zealand media which subsequently revealed a number of management failings by Fulton's former teammate Geoff Howarth and the team's senior players.
-The tour has been called the "Sex, Drugs and Rock 'n Roll" tour and is considered to have had a major influence on the ways in which New Zealand Cricket administered the international side for years ahead.
+The tour has been called the "Sex, Drugs and Rock 'n Roll" tour and is considered to have had a major influence on the ways in which New Zealand Cricket administered the international team for years ahead.